From the outside, my life looked exactly the way it was supposed to.

 The question deepened:

-If the old definitions fall away… who am I becoming?
+If the old definitions fall away, who am I becoming?

-But soon I started to consider:
+Soon I started to consider:

 What if my body wasn’t the problem?